KallDozer/Project_Varns_Vazques_Weber/README.md

 **Phase 2: Sub Phase 1**

 Phase 2(1) set the bypass probability to 0.3 meaning only 30% of the vehicles would choose to take the bypass.
 The remaining 70% would continue on the A10 with behaviors established in Phase 1.
-Below is an image of the simulation once the run was completed and an image of the data.
+Figure 14 displays an image of the simulation once the run was completed along with an image of the data.

 ![Sub Phase 1 Model](images/Density_v2_30.png)

 **Figure 14: Phase 2(1) Model**

 The traffic map shows that minimal utilization of the bypass actually freed up the traffic jam from intersection 13 and allowed traffic to move at a slower pace, but not become congested where vehicles would barely move.
-This did create increased traffic in intersection 2, 3, 4, 5, 7, 8, 9, 10, 11 and 14, however these were not complete traffic jams, but rather slower moving traffic.
-It's important to note that no behaviors, i.e. speed limits, of the agents was changed for Phase 2, so the model and agents behaved the same.
+However, this bypass did create more traffic on intersections 2, 3, 4, 5, 7, 8, 9, 10, 11 and 14, however these were not complete traffic jams, but rather slower moving traffic.
+It's important to note that no behaviors (i.e. speed limits) of the agents were changed for Phase 2 - the model and agents behaved the same.
 The bypass seemed to allow the traffic to move more freely, but at a decreased speed.

 ![Phase 2(1) Data](images/Traffic_Distr_v2_30.png)